Meet Our Staff

 A Mount Gilead native, Clay is a graduate of Marion Harding High School, The Ohio State University, and the Cincinnati College of Mortuary Science.
 He is a third generation licensed Funeral Director, Embalmer and Insurance Agent in the State of Ohio.
 Clay co-managed the Snyder Funeral Homes in Mount Gilead from 1985 until moving to Delaware in 1993 when the DeVore Funeral Homes of Delaware County were purchased by the Snyder Family.
 Clay currently oversees the operation of the Snyder Funeral Home Chapels in Delaware, Sunbury, Ashley and Marengo.

-Clayserves on the Board of Directors for the William Street United Methodist Church Foundation, the Delaware Arts Castle, and the Council for Older Adults of Delaware County.
-He is a member of the Delaware Rotary Club, Past President of the Mount Gilead Lions Club, and former Chairman of the United Way of Delaware County and Morrow County.
-Clay and his wife Jackie are members of the William Street United Methodist Church.
-They have one son, Ridge, and one daughter, Sophie.
+Clay previously served on the Board of Directors for the William Street United Methodist Church Foundation, the Delaware Arts Castle, and the Council for Older Adults of Delaware County.
+He was a former member of the Delaware Rotary Club, Past President of the Mount Gilead Lions Club, and former Chairman of the United Way of Delaware County and Morrow County.
+Clay and his wife Jacqui are members of the William Street United Methodist Church.
+They have one son, Ridge attending Otterbein University, and one daughter, Sophie.

 Chad J. Snyder